aukspot/dles/README.md

 # (4) Install requirements.txt
 pip install -r requirements.txt

-# In subsequent instances on the same development system, only steps (1) and (3) are necessary.
+# For subsequent times on the same development system, only steps (1) and (3) are necessary.
 ```

 After making changes to `dles.json`, make sure you're in `src/python` and run the `main.py` script: